birariro/Csharp-StrCutDLL/README.md

 ## StrCut
 ### Description
-Find only the desired location in the string
-Bring money in a typical way.
+Import only the characters you want from a string.
 Parameter : True = integer find  , False : All Data

 ### instruction